 All that being said, do not be afraid to explore Bath by foot with children as it’s a beautiful place with a lot to offer.
-The architecture is incredible and is why Bath is the only entire UK city to have been granted UNESCO status.
+The architecture is incredible and this is why Bath is the only entire UK city to have been granted UNESCO status.

 They also had some stunning umbrella installations which we loved.

-Victoria Art Gallery
+Visit the Victoria Art Gallery

 When we arrived there was a family art session taking place, and my daughter was able to create her own dragon inspired by what she had seen at the gallery.
-There was also a dinosaur egg hunt running, so that children could enjoy the more traditional exhibits at here whilst having fun at the same time.
+There was also a dinosaur egg hunt running, so that children could enjoy the more traditional exhibits on display here whilst having fun at the same time.
 It was a great visit, and one I can completely recommend if you are visiting Bath with kids.

-Bath Boat Trip
+Take a Bath Boat Trip

-Sally Lunn’s Museum
+Visit Sally Lunn’s Museum

 Have you read the Ultimate Guide to Making Family Travel Easier yet?
 It’s awesome!